paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-103-comprehensive-environmental-response-compensation-and-liability.md

 The Solid Waste Disposal Act, referred to in pars.
 (14), (39)(B)(iv), (vi)(I), (ix), and (41)(B)(i), is title II of Pub.
 L. 89–272, Oct.
 20, 1965, 79 Stat.
 997, as amended generally by Pub.
 L. 94–580, § 2, Oct.
 21, 1976, 90 Stat.
 2795, which is classified generally to chapter 82 (§ 6901 et seq.) of this title.
 Subtitles C and I of the Act are classified generally to subchapters III (§ 6921 et seq.) and IX (§ 6991 et seq.), respectively, of chapter 82 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6901 of this title](./chapter-082-solid-waste-disposal.md#section-6901) and Tables.

+The Alaska Native Claims Settlement Act, referred to in par.
+(20)(E), is Pub.
+L. 92–203, Dec.
+18, 1971, 85 Stat.
+688, which is classified generally to chapter 33 (§ 1601 et seq.) of Title 43, Public Lands.
+For complete classification of this Act to the Code, see Short Title note set out under [section 1601 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1601&num=0&edition=prelim) and Tables.

 The Farm Credit Act of 1971, referred to in par.
-(20)(G)(iv)(III), is Pub.
+(20)(H)(iv)(III), is Pub.
 L. 92–181, Dec.
 10, 1971, 85 Stat.
 583, as amended, which is classified generally to chapter 23 (§ 2001 et seq.) of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2001 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section2001&num=0&edition=prelim) and Tables.

 The Disaster Relief and Emergency Assistance Act, referred to in par.
 (23), is Pub.
 L. 93–288, May 22, 1974, 88 Stat.
 143, as amended, known as the Robert T. Stafford Disaster Relief and Emergency Assistance Act, which is classified principally to chapter 68 (§ 5121 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 5121 of this title](./chapter-068-disaster-relief.md#section-5121) and Tables.